markjprice/cs9dotnet5/errata.md

 ## Page 83 - Branching with the switch statement
 The third bullet point states, "Or they should have no statements (like case 3 in the following code),"

 This is an example of a switch section with multiple case labels.
+A match on any of the case labels will execute that switch section.
 A similar code example is on page 113 in the CalculateTax function.

-Microsoft uses the term "fall through" for switch sections with statements that do not explicitly exit and therefore "fall through" to another switch section.
+Some developers call this "fall through" although Microsoft uses the term "fall through" for switch sections with statements that do not explicitly exit and therefore "fall through" to another switch section.
 "Fall throughs" are not allowed and will generate the compiler error, `CS0163: "Control cannot fall through from one case label (<case label>) to another."`

 ## Page 94 - Rounding numbers